asyncapi/generator/docs/generator_template.md

 5. The MQTT topic to which the client will publish messages.
 6. This command publishes the temperature change information to the MQTT broker.

 In summary, this code sets up an MQTT client using the paho-MQTT library.
-It connects to the test.mosquitto.org MQTT broker, and the sendTemperatureChange() method publishes temperature change information to the **temperature/changed** topic whenever called.
+It connects to the `test.mosquitto.or`g MQTT broker, and the `sendTemperatureChange()` method publishes temperature change information to the `temperature/changed` topic whenever called.

-### Test the client
+### 2.Test the client

 You'll interact with the Temperature Service using the client module you created above.
-You;ll create an instance of the client using client = TemperatureServiceClient() and then use client.sendTemperatureChange function to publish messages that Temperature Service is subscribed to.
+You'll create an instance of the client using `client = TemperatureServiceClient()` and then use `client.sendTemperatureChange` function to publish messages that Temperature Service is subscribed to.
-Create a **test.py** file in your project and add the code snippet below:
+Create a **test/project/test.py** file in your project and add the code snippet below:

 ``` python
 from client import TemperatureServiceClient